 There’s no one-size-fits-all for the amount of money you can get for your slip and fall claim.
 Please talk to a personal injury lawyer to evaluate your case and learn more about how much to expect for your claim.

 ARE THERE TIME LIMITS FOR FILING A SLIP AND FALL LAWSUIT IN ALABAMA?

 Yes.
 If you tripped, slipped, and fell on another person’s property in Alabama and want to recover compensation for damages, you have two years from the incident date to file your claim.
 If you do nothing during this period, you will be barred from recovering any compensation.

 If you’ve suffered an injury because of a slip and fall incident, our Montgomery personal injury law firm can help you get the justice and compensation you deserve.
 Contact the Montgomery slip and fall attorneys at Mike Bell Accident & Injury Lawyers today.
-Call 866-6MB-WINS and schedule a free claim review.
+Call 334-666-5000 and schedule a free claim review.
 We proudly serve injury victims throughout the state from offices in Montgomery, Anniston, Gadsden, and Birmingham.